learnk8s/learnk8s.io/src/yaml-validation/content.md

               value: "my-company.com/"
 ```

-If you want to test the check, you can save the above contents in a file and name it `check_image_repo.yaml`.
+If you want to test the check, you can save the ruleset as `check_image_repo.yaml`.

-Let's now run the validation against the `base-valid.yaml` file using the above ruleset file:
+Let's now run the validation against the `base-valid.yaml` file:

 ```terminal|command=1|title=bash
 config-lint -rules check_image_repo.yaml base-valid.yaml